-Board Leadership and the Board's Role in the Oversight of Risk Management with regulatory requirements and the services, expenses and performance of service providers to the Company.
+Board Leadership and the Board's Role in the Oversight of Risk Management

+Our board of directors monitors and performs an oversight role with respect to the business and affairs of the Company, including with respect to investment practices and performance, compliance with regulatory requirements and the services, expenses and performance of service providers to the Company.
 Among other things, our board of directors approves the appointment of our investment adviser, administrator and officers; reviews and monitors the services and activities performed by our investment adviser, administrator and officers; and approves the engagement, and reviews the performance of, our independent public accounting firm.